 Art.
-2.3 Area of application
+2.3.
+Area of application

-These Education and Examination Regulations apply to all associate degrees, bachelor programmes, advanced bachelor programmes, and postgraduate programmes organised by the departments of the AP University College Antwerp during the 2023-2024 academic year.
+These Education and Examination Regulations apply to all bachelor programmes, master programmes, preparatory programmes, bridging programmes and postgraduate programmes organised by the Schools of Arts of the AP University College Antwerp during the academic year 2023-2024, including the artistic entrance exam for the academic year 2024-2025.

 The associate degree of Education: secondary education: teacher of Dance, the shortened path of the bachelor of Education: Secondary Education for holders of a bachelor's diploma in Music and Performing Arts, and the postgraduate Drama for learning programme are organised in collaboration with the Royal Conservatoire Antwerp.
 This means, among other things, that these paths and this postgraduate programme are followed at the Royal Conservatoire Antwerp.
-For that reason, the Education and Examination Regulations of the Schools of Arts of the AP University College Antwerp apply to these paths and this postgraduate programme, not these Education and Examination Regulations of the departments.
+For that reason, these Education and Examination Regulations of the Schools of Arts of the AP University College Antwerp apply to these paths and this postgraduate programme.

 Art.
-2.4 Entry into force
+2.4.
+Entry into force